W H U F U ~ "Where the f--- is that?"

 - The bad news is that I must therefore manually export them from my laptop to the server Wordpress in order to share them with you.
 This is technically the ugliest part of the process.
 Wordpress export/import is not awesome, and has no facility for updating.
 To my knowledge the only way to update is to Copy All from the laptop editor and Paste All into the server editor ... weak.
-If you know a better way, please tell me about it with the Feedback button below :)
+If you know a better way, please tell me about it with the Feedback button in the footer below :)

 - Internal techie stuff:

 - I use an ancient templating class called template.inc.
 I’ve built my own set of classes around it, mostly to encapsulate it's non-user-friendly looping conventions.
 It does pretty much everything I need ... as long as I don't need anything too complicated :)

 - All the responsive behavior is from Bootstrap.
 It's annoying, but pretty powerful.